 As AI becomes more complex, it’s more important than ever that devices work with the cloud to process all the data.
 Even the most advanced smartphones lack the ability to meet the computing demands of AI, but relying on the processing power of the cloud helps these types of operations run flawlessly.

 Businesses around the world have already integrated various AI-driven technologies across the services they offer.
-In fact, research by Accenture demonstrates that 85 percent of IT executives and businesses expect to make massive investments in AI-related technologies within the next three years.
+In fact, research by Accenture demonstrates that 85% of IT executives and businesses expect to make massive investments in AI-related technologies within the next three years.
 Apple just recently acquired a company focusing on AI for end-user devices.

 Cloud technologies are the foundation of AI as it works to provide storage for substantial amounts of data.
 This infrastructure ensures scalable processing power and embedded graphic processing units (GPUs) are always available to handle the large amount of data stores and algorithms required to run AI systems uninterrupted.